 - Cannot Say

-The Inductive Logical Thinking test requires you to answer 20 questions in 5 minutes.
+The Logical Reasoning Test measures your ability to see relevant patterns through visual questions.
+The Inductive Logical Thinking test will require you to answer 20 questions in 5 minutes.

 When answering this you have probably decided what type of personality your answer presents you as having.
 Could a different answer have presented a different type of person?
 This is a skill you will learn from doing sample test papers.

-In the integrity test expect questions to assess if you are likely to be cautious, conscientious, disciplined, empathetic, honest, reflective when faced with a counterproductive work situation.
+The integrity test on the other hand features questions that assess if you are likely to be cautious, conscientious, disciplined, empathetic, honest, reflective when faced with a counterproductive work situation.
 Here you need to gain an awareness of what the employer is looking for and practice sample questions.

 With regular practice you will learn to target your answers to the ideal persona for the job.